And because it tastes so good!

 There’s no shortage of delectable ways to enjoy these plants and it is easy to get hooked on the good stuff.
 Once you start gifting to your body the food it thrives on, you will soon experience a switch from junk food cravings to mega-nutritious, delicious plant food cravings.

-The key is to get excited about adding in more vegan meals, snacks, treats and goodness to your life.
-Try not to get overwhelmed by the facts, but to be inspired to slowly integrate more plants into your rockin’ lifestyle.
+The key is to get in touch with your personal reason WHY, and to get excited about adding in more plant-based meals, snacks, treats and goodness to your life.
+Try not to get overwhelmed, but instead get inspired by the facts, then slowly integrate more plants into your rockin’ lifestyle.

-Have a good time perusing this page and click on as many links as you can to get more info and become inspired.
+Click on as many links as you please to get more info and become inspired.

 How Not to Die by Dr. Michael Gregor